dendronhq/vault.dendron.community/user.aleksey.backlog.md

 ### Tasks

 -   [ ] think about better method (manual/automatic) for selecting CROP candidates for voting
--   [ ] go over the full list of issues and look for CROP-worthy ones
+-   [w] go over the full list of issues and look for CROP-worthy ones
+-   [ ] start a log of CROPs in [[community.events.crop]]
+    -   PR or push directly to wiki site?
+-   [ ] close #238 and open a new for a default behavour when copying link (include title or not); also mark it as [[tags.sprint.crop]]
+-   [ ] update found CROP candidates with labels suggested by @kevin <https://discord.com/channels/717965437182410783/940636227160379504/940643811544137818>

 ### Questions